National Margarita Day is coming up on February 22, 2021 but let’s be real, it’s National Margarita Day every single day in Austin, y’all.

 paloma at ATX COCINA

 The margarita de la casa at ATX Cocina is made with Lunazul Blanco, agave, and lime.
 My personal favorite it the off-menu half watermelon cocktail for four people.
+I love the Mexican cuisine at this restaurant!

 What to order: Margarita de la Casa